awsdocs/aws-encryption-sdk-docs/doc_source/java-example-code.md

         srcFile = args[0];

         // In this example, we generate a random key.
 In practice,
-        // you would get a key from an existing store SecretKey cryptoKey = retrieveEncryptionKey();
+        // you would get a key from an existing store.
+        SecretKey cryptoKey = retrieveEncryptionKey();

         // Create a JCE master key provider using the random key and an AES-GCM encryption algorithm